MrNonSequitur/schopenhauer/README.txt

 You might think Arthur Schopenhauer is the mascot of this project.
 He is not.
 This project IS Arthur Schopenhauer.
 Wille zum Leben, baby!

-Because of Schopenhauer's ability to ruin the fun of playing in a Protobowl room everyone without robot-like reflexes, Schopenhauer has been described as "the literal cancer of the literal cancer of the quizbowl community".
+Because of Schopenhauer's ability to ruin the fun of playing in a Protobowl room for everyone without robot-like reflexes, Schopenhauer has been described as "the literal cancer of the literal cancer of the quizbowl community".

 The best counter to an instance of Schopenhauer is waiting for the person running the instance to get bored and stop.
 This should happen relatively quickly.